Open main menu Close main menu

 • Apply advanced technical knowledge and skills.
 Critically evaluate advanced knowledge in applied science, including recognised industry methodologies, data analysis, and effective problem-solving skills to investigate issues arising from the human impact on the environment.

-• Adapt to diverse working environments, communicate, and collaborate in various working environments in applied science to develop and maintain relationships with multiple stakeholders, including government, Māori, and local communities,
+• Adapt to diverse working environments, communicate, and collaborate in various applied science working environments to develop and maintain relationships with multiple stakeholders, including government, Māori, and local communities,

-• contribute to improved practice and sustainability through analysis, criticism, and problem-solving to advance innovative practices in environmental sustainability in business, government, and non-governmental sectors.
+• Contribute to improved practice and sustainability through critical analysis and problem-solving to advance innovative practices in environmental sustainability in business, government, and non-governmental sectors.

-• Act as an ethical guardian of global biodiversity, applying cross-cultural perspectives that embrace understanding and engagement with indigenous bodies of knowledge, practices, and worldviews with a critical focus on Te Ao Māori and Te Tiriti o Waitangi in applied science.
+• Act as an ethical guardian of global biodiversity, applying cross-cultural perspectives that embrace understanding and engagement with indigenous bodies of knowledge, practices, and worldviews with a critical focus on Te Ao Māori and Te Tiriti o Waitangi in an applied science context.

 Highlights